 The Telecommunications Industry Accounting Group (TIAG) engages with colleagues in the Telecom industry to understand priorities in accounting and reporting, facilitate dialogue with the standard setters and, where appropriate, offer our own observations.

-At the top of our agenda was the proliferation of new fibre networks and how one might account for purchases and sales of fibre capacity under IRUs.
+At first our agenda was dominated by the proliferation of new fibre networks and how one might account for purchases and sales of fibre capacity under IRUs.
 This was followed by dealing with the implications of the end of the dot com bubble, and particularly addressing the impact of changes in expected future cash flows on asset carrying values.
-Skip forward over a decade and there are clear parallels today.

 The link between creating customer and shareholder value is becoming increasingly entwined.
-This has led to significant auction activity, roll outs of new technology and diversification into new areas such as broadcast content and cloud computing.
+This has led to significant auction activity, roll outs of new technology, and diversification into new areas such as broadcast content and cloud computing.
 As companies are dealing with more revenue streams, challenges are being presented to the finance teams as to how to capture and measure this data accurately.
-Cost efficiency is also paramount - companies are considering whether assets should be leased or purchased.
-There is also a rise in work sharing arrangements - both formal and informal - and further consolidation in the industry continues to be expected.
-Investors are also looking for more relevant information from companies as to what they are planning and measuring their success.
+Many of the telecommunication companies are also heavily affected by the new revenue recognition standard.
+As the new guidance does not only impact us with new accounting -- it may require the need to adjust processes and IT systems of many business models in the industry.
+Additionally, in 2016 a new leasing accounting standard was issued.
+Also, this change has a significant effect on the industry as lessor and lessee accounting is impacted.